Skip to main contentSkip to main content

 Evolving Approach

-While originally a simple service designed for customers to leverage a pool of additional server capacity, the programmatic nature of EC2 deployment allowed developers to create automated scaling workflows that were the early predecessor to EC2 Autoscaling.
-While third-parties initially created "autoscaling" services, AWS released the official autoscaling feature for EC2 in 2009.
+While originally a simple service designed for customers to leverage a pool of additional server capacity, the programmatic nature of deployment (opens in new tab) allowed developers to create automated scaling workflows that were the early predecessor to Autoscaling.
+While third-parties initially created "autoscaling (opens in new tab)" services, released the official autoscaling feature for in 2009.
 Leveraging autoscaling, a customer can specify how to scale infrastructure in response to a wide variety of static and dynamic conditions.
 Though it may not seem significant, this change dramatically improved technology teams' ability to manage operational costs and improve flexibility under changing demands.

-Since EC2 and Autoscaling, AWS has created a number of services that further enable scalability.
-Technologies that support "cloud-native" architecture are a key component of AWS's strategy.
-While this training won't go in-depth on cloud-native concepts such as "containerization" and "serverless" capabilities, you should have a general idea of what these are and that they represent additional building blocks that help create highly-scalable infrastructure.
+Since and Autoscaling, has created a number of services that further enable scalability.
+Technologies that support "cloud-native" architecture are a key component of 's strategy.
+While this training won't go in-depth on cloud-native concepts such as "containerization (opens in new tab)" and "serverless (opens in new tab)" capabilities, you should have a general idea of what these are and that they represent additional building blocks that help create highly-scalable infrastructure.

 image for ec2 auto scaling functions